 We announced in Policy Statement 19/29 that we would consult on restricting platform exit fees in Q1 2020.
-However, this was delayed due to coronavirus, with an intention to consult in Spring 2021; we have now decided to stop work on this consultation.
+However, this was delayed due to coronavirus, with an intention to consult in May 2021; we have now decided to stop work on this consultation.

 Since expressing our concerns in the 2018 Interim Report, there has been a marked shift in the market away from exit fees, with at least two major platforms announcing that they would no longer be charging exit fees.
 The FCA welcomes the direction of travel by the investment platforms sector in phasing out the use of exit fees.